jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 ### 30 Power to appoint committees, subcommittees, other subordinate decision-making bodies, and joint committees
 (1) A local authority may appoint—
-  (a) the committees, subcommittees, and other subordinate decision-making bodies that it considers appropriate; and (b) a joint committee with another local authority or other public body.
+  (a) the committees, subcommittees, and other subordinate decision-making bodies that it considers appropriate; and (b) a joint committee with another local authority or other public body in accordance with clause 30A.
 (2) A committee may appoint the subcommittees that it considers appropriate unless it is prohibited from doing so by the local authority.
 (3) A committee or other subordinate decision-making body is subject in all things to the control of the local authority, and must carry out all general and special directions of the local authority given in relation to the committee or other body or the affairs of the committee or other body.
 (4) A subcommittee is subject in all things to the control of the committee that appointed it, and must carry out all general and special directions of the committee given in relation to the subcommittee or its affairs.